INRIA/scikit-learn-mooc/slides/linear_model.md

 ???

-Linear models work well if the classes are linearly separable.
+Linear models work well if the classes are (almost) linearly separable.

 However, sometimes, the best decision boundary to separate classes is not well approximated by a straight line.

 In such a situation, we can either use non-linear models, or perform transformations on the data, to engineer new features.
-We will cover these in other lessons.
+We will cover these in a the following notebooks.

 ---
 .center[